Day 1 |

 |

-After breakfast we continue riding on Parenzana trail over Vižinada and Kaštelir to the coast.
-The ride towards Poreč is particularly pleasant because you are riding along the coastline with beautiful bays where you can enjoy the breathtaking Mediterranean landscape with green vineyards and olive groves and taste home made food, wine, brandy and honey produced in this area.
+After breakfast you continue cycling on the Parenzana trail over Vižinada and Kaštelir to the coast.
+The ride towards Poreč is particularly pleasant because you are riding along the coastline with beautiful bays where you can enjoy the breathtaking Mediterranean landscape : green vineyards and olive groves and tasty homemade foodd, wined, brandy and honey produced in this area.

-On the afternoon, we reach Poreč, the town where you can find material and spiritual evidences of great cultures at every step.
-Cruise along the old city centre and see the old Roman forum, the world famous Euphrasian Basilica with it’s mosaics, palaces belonging to the city nobles and fortifications.=
+In the afternoon you reach Poreč, the town where you stumble over material and spiritual evidence of great cultures at every step.
+Cruise along the old city centre and visit the old Roman forum, the world famous Euphrasian Basilica with it’s mosaics, city palaces that belonged to the nobles, and fortifications.

 |